Chipend/Chipend/README.md

-# Hi, I'm Derian Ardenichson 👋
+# Hi, I'm Annanda Dharmawan 👋
 ---
 Nice to meet you!
 I'm currently a student at Bina Nusantara University, majoring in Game Application and Technology 🎮 </br>
-You can check and download games I've developed at [my itch page](https://wainini.itch.io)
+You can check and download games I've developed at my github

 *All the GIFs are linked to their respective itch.io page*